chrisjberry/datafluencyCB/docs/02_multiple_regression_1.md

 ## Bayes factor type: BFlinearModel, JZS
 ```

-The Bayes Factor for the model is <input class='webex-solveme nospaces' size='4,190,994' data-answer='["4190994"]'/>.
+The Bayes factor for the model is <input class='webex-solveme nospaces' size='9' data-answer='["4190994","4,190,994"]'/>.
 This tells us that the model with `worry` and `describing` is over four million times more likely than an `Intercept only` model (one with no predictors).
-Thus, there's strong evidence that the multiple regression model explains `wellbeing`.
+Thus, there's extremely strong evidence that the multiple regression model explains `wellbeing`.

 \